partridgep/robot-culture/README.md

 # Robot Culture

-A MERN React.js responsive app to access a cloud-deployed database of robots from pop-culture, with CRUD features for signed-in users and admins.
+A MERN React.js responsive and Web Progressive App to access a cloud-deployed database of robots from pop-culture, with CRUD features for signed-in users and admins.

 ## Getting Started
 Click [here](https://robot-culture.herokuapp.com/) to access the app (please allow 20-30 seconds for Heroku to warm up.)